Ricardian equivalence: Introduction

 Governments can finance their expenditures by creating new money, by levying taxes, or by issuing bonds.
 Since bonds are loans, they must eventually be repaid—presumably by raising taxes in the future.
 The choice is therefore "tax now or tax later."

 Suppose that the government finances some extra spending through deficits; i.e. it chooses to tax later.
-According to the hypothesis, taxpayers will anticipate that they will have to pay higher taxes in future.
+According to the hypothesis, taxpayers will anticipate that they will have to pay higher taxes in the future.
 As a result, they will save, rather than spend, the extra disposable income from the initial tax cut, leaving demand and output unchanged.

 David Ricardo was the first to propose this possibility in the early nineteenth century; however, he was unconvinced of its empirical relevance.
 Antonio de Viti de Marco elaborated on Ricardian equivalence in the 1890s.
 Robert J. Barro took the question up independently in the 1970s, in an attempt to give the proposition a firm theoretical foundation.

 Ricardo and war bonds

 In "Essay on the Funding System" (1820), Ricardo studied whether it makes a difference to finance a war with £20 million in current taxes or to issue government bonds with infinite maturity and annual interest payment of £1 million in all following years financed by future taxes.
 At the assumed interest rate of 5%, Ricardo concluded that in terms of spending the two alternatives amounted to the same value.
 However, Ricardo himself doubted that this proposition had practical consequences.
-He followed up the initial exposition with a claim that individuals do not actually evaluate taxes in such a manner and, in particular, take myopic view of the tax path.
+He followed up the initial exposition with a claim that individuals do not actually evaluate taxes in such a manner and, in particular, take a myopic view of the tax path.